 1 tablespoon fresh squeezed lime juice, plus lime juice for garnishing

-2. Pour the olive oil into a large pot and heat over medium heat, add the diced onion and garlic and cook for a minute, then pour in the cooked corn and cook for 10 minutes, stirring occasionally.
+2. Pour the olive oil into a large pot and heat over medium heat, add the diced onion and garlic and cook for a minute, then pour in the corn and cook for 10 minutes, stirring occasionally allowing the corn to get slightly browned.

-3. Pour in the chicken broth, diced tomatoes, crushed tomatoes, black beans, shredded chicken, corn starch, salt, pepper, cumin, chili powder, garlic powder, paprika, cilantro, lime juice, and oregano.
+3. Pour in the chicken broth, diced tomatoes, crushed tomatoes, black beans, shredded chicken, corn starch and water mixture, light cream, salt, pepper, cumin, chili powder, garlic powder, paprika, cilantro, lime juice, and oregano.
 Stir so everything is blended together then raise the heat to bring to a boil, reduce heat and simmer for 20 minutes.

-4. To serve, ladle soup into a bowl and top with crumbled queso fresco, fresh squeezed lime juice, and the homemade tortilla strips.
+4. To serve, ladle soup into a bowl and top with shredded Cheddar cheese, fresh squeezed lime juice, and the homemade tortilla strips.
+I mix sour cream with a little water and drizzle that on top as well!

 An option serving method if you want to make this cheesy, pour soup into oven/broiler safe bowls, top with shredded pepper jack cheese ans broil several minutes until browned and bubbly.